 To form a nonprofit in Wyoming, first you need to form a nonprofit corporation under Wyoming state law (Wyoming Statutes 17-19-120 through 17-19-202 "WS").

 In Wyoming, you must have one or more directors on your board.

 The name of your nonprofit corporation cannot be the same as or deceptively similar to any business name on record with the Secretary of State or any trademark or service mark registered in the state.
 To see if your proposed name is available, you can check the Filing Search database on the Secretary of State's website.
 You can reserve a name which will prevent another nonprofit or business from registering the name while you prepare and file your articles.
 See WS §17-19-401 for more information on name restrictions for nonprofits.

-You create your nonprofit entity by filing articles of incorporation for a nonprofit with the Wyoming Secretary of State.
+You create your nonprofit entity by filing articles of incorporation for a nonprofit with the Wyoming Secretary of State and paying the $25 filing fee (as of July 2020).
 Your articles of incorporation must include basic information such as:

 The Wyoming Secretary of State has a nonprofit articles of incorporation form on its website which you can use to create your nonprofit corporation.
 Complete and file your articles following the instructions provided.
 There is no online filing available; you must mail in your completed articles as instructed.

 The articles form on the Secretary of State's website has the minimal information necessary to create a nonprofit in Wyoming.
 It does not include language required by the IRS to obtain 501(c)(3) federal tax-exempt status.
 To receive tax-exempt status from the IRS, you'll need to have additional specific language in your articles, including: